with Sam Haywood

-An exclusive Sony Classical artist, the violinist has recorded more than forty albums in his career as a soloist, a chamber musician, and a conductor.
+An exclusive Sony Classical artist, the American violinist has recorded more than forty albums in his career as a soloist, a chamber musician, and a conductor.
 He has earned Grammy, Mercury, Gramophone, and Echo Klassik awards and is the recipient of the Avery Fisher Prize.
 Since 2011, Bell has been the music director of the Academy of St. Martin in the Fields.
 He is the only person to hold that post since Sir Neville Marriner created the British orchestra in 1958.

 Bell, who has performed for three U.S. presidents, has recorded with artists from various genres, including Chris Botti, Chick Corea, Gloria Estefan, Renée Fleming, Plácido Domingo, Alison Krauss, Jeremy Denk, Steven Isserlis, and Edgar Meyer.